berenoguz/yabi/README.markdown

 }
 ```

+## Other Languages
+*Yabi*, unlike its name, is not a project only for brainfuck language.
+In fact, it is an attempt to generically create interpreters of Turing-complete languages that are based on specific tokens.
+Currently, brainfuck dialects *Unary* and *Ook!* are partially-implemented (and are under-development).
+Yabi will also attempt to generate interpreters of languages with more complex syntax, such as DNA sequences.
+By assigning a function to each (constexpr) token, yabi will try to generate the interpreter of such a language.

 ## ToDo
 Yabi is still in its infancy.
 It will be working as a compile-time generated interpreter.
 Thus, not only the definitions of tokens, but also their behaviors will be generically parametric.